alan-turing-institute/learningmachines/doc/challenges.md

 ## Types of data changes to trigger model retraining

+There are many ways the source data used for a model can change during its deployment, and sometimes a lot of overlap in the terms used to describe them.
+We borrow some definitions used in probabilistic modelling and define the following four main categories of data changes that may impact the performance of a model (where we use drift or shift interchangeably as a generic way to describe a data change):

+- **Data drift:** Any change to the joint distribution of covariates and the target variable.
+- **Covariate drift:** Changes to the distribution of the covariates.
+- **Prior probability shift:** Changes to the distribution of the target variable.
+- **Concept drift:** Changes to the relationship between the covariates and the target variable.

+These are also summarised in the diagram below, and described in more detail in the following sections.

 ![datadrift_diagram](datadrift_diagram.png)

 ### 1. What is data drift - Jannetta to summarise